rhaiscript/book/src/language/statement-expression.md

 These are called, for lack of a more creative name, "statement expressions."

-The _last_ statement of a statement block is _always_ the block's return value when used as a statement, _regardless_ of whether it is terminated by a semicolon or not.
+The _last_ statement of a statements block is _always_ the block's return value when used as a statement, _regardless_ of whether it is terminated by a semicolon or not.

 If the last statement has no return value (e.g. variable definitions, assignments) then it is